bigtoga/Examples/DSci - Python/Pandas/01 - EDA - First Actions/05 - Missing Data - Find, Impute, and Fix.md

 - 98% MAR
 - 2% MNAR

+### Complexity of “the fix” (i.e. handling the missing data):
+- Easiest: MCAR
+- Hardest: MNAR
+- “This is what a data scientist spends his or her time doing 80% of the time”: MAR

 ## MCAR
 If the reason the data is missing is unrelated to the data and unrelated to how the data was collected, you have an MCAR problem